ErpNetDocs/tech/advanced/calculated-attributes/examples/calculate-standartpriceperlot.md

 # Calculate standart price per lot based on the ingredients and operations in the recipe

-With this attribute, you can calculate the **StandartPricePerLot** that is set in the product’s definition as you save the recipe. **StandartPricePerLot** is determined by the prices of the ingredients and operations used in the particular recipe.
+With this attribute, you can calculate the **StandartPricePerLot** set in a product’s definition as you save a recipe. **StandartPricePerLot** is determined by the prices of ingredients and operations used in the recipe.

 You can also use this attribute in a business rule to fill in the **PricePerLotValue** of the product in the recipe.